mikeal/hashless/README.md

 new data structures can be formed from proofs over already encoded byte arrays.

-In `hashless` the encoding of source data (concatenated byte arrays) is kept logically separate from the proof definitions and encodings.
-Even the parsing information necessary to parse the concatenated byte arrays is considered proof information and encoded separately.
+In `hashless` the encoding of source data (concatenated or "flattened" byte vectors) is kept logically separate from the proof definitions and encodings.
+Even the parsing information necessary to parse the concatenated byte vector is considered proof information and encoded separately.

 This means that input to proofs always use a `raw` codec for source